davidbarsky/thesis-defense/slides.md

 # Definitions

 Sirens frequently intersects with critical paths.
-Critical paths are paths in a directed acyclic graph that
+Critical paths are paths in a directed acyclic graph that represent the shortest time that a graph can be completed in.

+They span from start to finish.

 ---